Tour Route: Holi Tour: Mumbai – Jodhpur – Jaisalmer – Delhi

 Overnight Jodhpur – Hotel Haveli Inn Pal is an old haveli built in 18 century now converted into a heritage hotel by its owners Chamund Singh Pal and son Narpat Singh Pal .
 The hotel is in close vicinity of major tourists attractions of the city.
 The hotel offers friendly hospitality and courteous staff to make your stay a comfortable one.
 The hotel has a traditional Rajasthani décor coupled with all modern necessities of modern life, (including hopefully hot water but not guaranteed and also the mirror in the bathroom was too high for me to actually see in, sorry shorties!).

 Today get ready for playing Holi with our fellow travelers, local family and people in our immediate vicinity.
 Don your white gear and take a before photo before heading out at 10am to take some of the most colorful pictures ever (please protect expensive cameras).
 How you participate is up to you, just enjoy the fun and festivities this may also be an opportunity to usher in a new you.
-Heading back to the Haveli for a 1pm lunch in the afternoon for the shoppers we head to some furniture stores that has amazing timber and inlaid furniture which can be shipped right to your door and the at 4pm attend an optional cooking class with the famous Spice girls of Jodphur and sample your cooking with traditional Indian spices. $20pp. numbers must be confirmed 24 hour beforehand.
+Heading back to the Haveli for a 1pm lunch in the afternoon for the shoppers we head to some furniture stores that has amazing timber and inlaid furniture which can be shipped right to your door and then at 4pm attend an optional spice demonstration with the famous Spice girls of Jodphur.

 Overnight Jodhpur – Haveli Inn Pal